castillohair/Benchling2SBOLv/README.rst

     # Name: pSR58_6, from base 700 to 3000.
     # Promoter 'PcpcG2-172' has a special latex-formatted label so that it
     # looks prettier.
-    # Color of CDSs 'ccaR' and 'sfgfp' are changed to green, and the label of ccaR
+    # Color of CDSs 'ccaR' and 'sfgfp' are changed to different shades of
-    # to white.
+    # green.
     # Save figure as "example_one_seq.png"
     seq = benchling2sbolv.plot_sequence(
         seq_name='pSR58_6',